wernejm/ECE434/hw03/ReadMe.md

 "What are the addresses the TMP101 uses on the i2c bus?"
 - 0x48 and 0x4a (since ADD0 sets the 2nd bit spot, so we have 1001 010 and 1001 000 as the addresses)

-There are three scripts contained in this directory: TempRead.sh, TempRead.py, and TempAlert.py.
+There are three temperature-based scripts contained in this directory: TempRead.sh, TempRead.py, and TempAlert.py.

 TempRead.sh reads the temperature from the sensor and converts it to Fahrenheit.
 The script also sets the clock and data pins to i2c pin-muxed mode, so this script should be run before the other scripts.